Our Curriculum Rationale

 Click on each subject in the curriculum menu above to find out about the content of the curriculum we follow in each academic year for every subject.

-Under the English tab in our curriculum menu, you can also find out about the names of the phonics and reading scheme we are using in KS1.
+Under the English tab in our curriculum menu, you can also find out more about our phonics provision.

 Our Curriculum Intent

 We intend for our curriculum to capture pupils’ imagination, helping them to become engaged learners and curious about the world around them.
 It is our aim to inspire a life-long love for learning.
 Our curriculum is underpinned by our Christian Values.
 We celebrate every child’s success, ensuring all can FLOURISH and fulfil their potential.
 We hope our curriculum will help pupils develop resilience, have FAITH in their ability to succeed and use FRIENDSHIP to support and value their peers.

 Our curriculum is based on The National Curriculum and allows pupils to systematically build upon knowledge and skills as they progress through the Primary Phase.
 In addition to curricular content, we emphasise qualities that build successful learners, including resilience, problem-solving and independence.
 We emphasise real life contexts and promote transferrable skills, so pupils are prepared for their futures in a rapidly changing world.

 Classroom learning is supported through homework and home-learning projects, linked to current themes of study.
 This allows the parent community to engage with class learning.
 Home learning is celebrated through termly “Celebrations of Work.”
 We want pupils to feel proud of their achievements.